tobyhodges/fair-research-software/episodes/01-fair-research-software.md

 We are going to follow a fairly typical experience of a new PhD or postdoc joining a research group.
 They are given some data and an analysis script written by another group member who works on similar things, and they want to run this, check they understand it and then adapt it to their own project.
-You should have downloaded a CSV data file and a Python code file in the setup for this lesson.
+You should have downloaded a .zip file containing a CSV data file and a Python code file as explained in the [setup section](./index.html#astronaut-data-and-analysis-code) for this course.

 The CSV file contains data about Extra-vehicular Activity (EVAs or spacewalks) undertaken by astronauts and cosmonauts from 1965 to 2013.